History professor doesn’t let learning disability stop his success

 “Maybe standout students are still getting support.
 We see the students arriving at the university, but what I hear from parents is that they’re having to fight very hard to get this accommodation,” he said.

-Clifford is pushing for the Saskatchewan school system to better accommodate students who face similar challenges – and he’s not alone.

-Rachel Engler-Stringer, on the board of Dyslexia Canada, is lobbying for early screening and wants all kids to be tested for dyslexia in Kindergarten.
+Rachel Engler-Stringer, on the board of Dyslexia Canada, is also lobbying for early screening.
+She wants all kids to be tested for dyslexia in kindergarten.

 She said screening is vital, because dyslexia isn’t always noticeable.